Grit1021/U-net-seg/README.md

 The codes can be accessed in the master branch:https://github.com/Grit1021/U-net-seg/tree/master.

 ## Supplementary materials
--More details can be accessed in the U-net_pj_article.
+- More details can be accessed in the U-net_pj_article.